 A molar pregnancy is a mass of abnormal placental cell growth (hydatidiform mole) inside the uterus that triggers symptoms of pregnancy.
-A complete molar pregnancy is a tissue mass that can fill the uterus, while a partial molar pregnancy may include severely abnormal fetal tissue.
+A complete molar pregnancy is a tissue mass that can fill the uterus.
+A partial molar pregnancy may include severely abnormal fetal tissue.

-Symptoms of pregnancy are often intensified in a molar pregnancy.
-Morning sickness may be severe, the uterus may grow at a faster-than-normal rate, and blood pressure may be unusually high.
+Symptoms of pregnancy are often more intense in a molar pregnancy.
+Morning sickness may be severe.
+The uterus may grow at a faster-than-normal rate.
+And blood pressure may be unusually high.

 The cause of molar pregnancy is thought to be a genetic abnormality.
-Girls younger than 15 and women older than 40 are at highest risk.
-Women who have had a molar pregnancy in the past have a slightly increased risk of having another.
+The risk of molar pregnancy is highest before age 15 and after age 40.
+If you've had a molar pregnancy in the past, you have a slightly increased risk of having another.

 All molar growth must be removed from the uterus to prevent cancerous cell growth.
-After the tissue is suctioned out through the cervix and vagina (vacuum aspiration), the uterus is scraped of any remaining abnormal cells (curettage).
+The tissue is suctioned out through the cervix and vagina (vacuum aspiration).
+Then the uterus is scraped of any remaining abnormal cells (curettage).
 Chemotherapy is used when abnormal tissue is or may become cancerous (trophoblastic cancer).